-SUDO\HOOK\RET\NEXT
+SUDO HOOK RET NEXT

-The hook completed without error, go on to the next hook (including the system implementation if applicable).
+The hook completed without error, go on to the next hook (including the native implementation if applicable).
 For example, a getenv(3) hook might return SUDO\HOOK\RET\NEXT if the specified variable was not found in the private copy of the environment.

-SUDO\HOOK\RET\STOP
+SUDO HOOK RET STOP

 The hook completed without error, stop processing hooks for this invocation.
-This can be used to replace the system implementation.
-For example, a setenv hook that operates on a private copy of the environment but leaves environ unchanged.
+This can be used to replace the native implementation.
+For example, a seteny hook that operates on a private copy of the environment but leaves environ unchanged.

-Care must be taken when hooking C library functions, it is very easy to create an infinite loop.
+Note that it is very easy to create an infinite loop when hooking C library functions.
 For example, a getenv(3) hook that calls the snprintf(3) function may create a loop if the snprintf(3) implementation calls getenv(3) to check the locale.
 To prevent this, you may wish to use a static variable in the hook function to guard against nested calls.
 For example: